ibexa/documentation-user/docs/content_management/content_organization/copy_move_hide_content.md

 You can remove content by clicking **Send to Trash** in the menu.
-If you remove a Content item that has children (other content under it in the content tree), both this item and the children are removed.
-This also breaks the connection between the items, so it's impossible to restore them with the same structure.
+If you remove a Content item that has children (other content under it in the content tree), both this item and the children will be removed.
+This also breaks the connection between the items, so you will not be able to restore them with the same structure.

 Notice that the Content item is not removed completely.
 It is moved to Trash, which you can access from the left menu.